bthate/botlib/README.rst

 CONFIGURE
 =========

-BOTLIB is a library and doesn't include binaries in tis install.
+BOTLIB is a library and doesn't include binaries in its install.
 It does have examples in the tar ball such as the bot program, you can run it on the shell prompt and, as default, it won't do anything::